ska-sa/spead2/doc/recv-chunk.rst

 ---------------
-Instead of only getting information on which heaps were successfully received, it is possible to instead get information about which *packets* were received, even some packets from a heap are missing.
+Instead of only getting information on which heaps were successfully received, it is possible to instead get information about which *packets* were received, even if some packets from a heap are missing.
 This is only possible if the amount of payload in each packet is known in advance.
 The payload offset item is divided by the expected payload size and added to the heap offset returned by the callback before being used.